 Despite the exploding art prices for James Tissot’s oil paintings in the 1980s, there still were some bargains to be had in the early 1990s.

 In 1991, the most colorful celebrity ever to own an oil painting by James Tissot purchased A Type of Beauty (1880).
 This portrait of Tissot’s young mistress and muse, Kathleen Newton (1854 – 1882), had sold at Sotheby’s, New York in early 1989 for $ 675,000/£ 385,560, but on October 25, 1991, it was purchased at Christie’s, London for only $ 273,760/£ 160,000 by rock star Freddie Mercury, of the band Queen.
-[A big thanks to @stefan_buc on Twitter, who brought this fact to my attention, along with documentation.]
+[A big thanks to the engaged reader who brought this fact to my attention via Twitter, then sent me documentation.]
 The painting was displayed in Mercury’s London home, Garden Lodge, a twenty-eight room Georgian mansion in Kensington amid a large garden surrounded by a high brick wall.
 Freddie Mercury died at 45 on November 24, 1991.
 In his will, he left Garden Lodge, worth £10 million, to his friend Mary Austin (b.
 1951).

 Tissot’s title can be explained by a painting by another painting of the era.
 For an exhibition called “Female Beauty,” The Graphic magazine commissioned paintings in 1880 by twelve artists including James Tissot, Frederic Leighton, Lawrence Alma-Tadema and Marcus Stone.
 Alma-Tadema’s picture was titled Interrupted – A Type of Feminine Beauty.
 It was a portrait of his second wife, Laura Theresa Epps (1852 – 1909), seated in the sitting room of their London home, Townshend House, holding a copy of The Graphic.